The Leaky Faucet: Causes, Fixes, and Prevention

 Leakages waste cash.
 Even a sluggish leak can throw away over a hundred gallons of water every month.
 That’s a lot of water doing absolutely nothing for you and your wallet.

 Wetness from leaking taps can attract bugs, rats, and roaches.
 Pests need a lot of water to live comfortably.
 Your leaking faucet could be just the thing that keeps them alive.
 Nevertheless, they can rely on that to keep them hydrated.
-Do you really intend to become a veterinarian?
+Do you really intend to become a pest control expert?

 Give us a call at Discount Plumbers and we will be glad to service your home in the Minneapolis/St. Paul Area.
 We’ll have your leaky tap spruced up in no time at all.